Attitude Adjustment

 • It might take 10,000 hours of practice to become perfect, but you won’t usually need that much expertise.

-• Most successful people learn to find pleasure in setbacks and obstructions.
+• Most successful people learn to find pleasure in setbacks, obstructions, and the fear of the unknown.

 • Success is often a numbers game of repeatedly trying until you break through.